 1884 TX-71, Cedar Creek, TX

-The 1,140-acre treed McKinney Roughs Nature Park is just 13 miles each of the Austin-Bergstrom International Airport, and listed on the Texas Parks & Wildlife trails’ East Austin Loop of the Heart of Texas East Wildlife Trail (HOTE 034.
+The 1,140-acre treed McKinney Roughs Nature Park is just 13 miles east of the Austin-Bergstrom International Airport, and listed on the Texas Parks & Wildlife trails’ East Austin Loop of the Heart of Texas East Wildlife Trail (HOTE 034).
 It has multi-use trails and a portion is along the Colorado River, making it easy to spot and hear the numerous birds that live and stop in the park.
 Fees apply to admission, lodging, water recreation, horseback riding, and zip-lining.

 No. 4 Lake Bastrop – North Shore